 Trades being offered to a user will be available to view by selecting the “Trade Offer” CTA (signaled by a green phone that looks like it is ringing).
 When a user is offered a trade, they have the ability to accept, reject, or counter the offer.
 Any selections between the current year (2025) and 2031 can be traded, including selections that have already been made within the current draft.

-Who Are the Best NBA Draft Prospects?
+Who Are Some of the Top 2026 NBA Draft Prospects?

 When Is the NBA Draft?